Jin-fo/SparkFun-SerLCD-reset-Baudrate/README.md

 # SerLCD v2.5 Overview

 The SerLCD v2.5 is a simple and cost-effective solution for interfacing with Liquid Crystal Displays (LCDs) based on the HD44780 controller.
 The display settings are stored in onboard EEPROM upon power-up.
 A series of ASCII-formatted characters are sent to communicate and configure various features on the LCD.
-A complete table of commands can be found in the **"SparkFun SerLCD v2.5 Application Note"** file and see **SerLCD example** pdf.
+A complete table of commands can be found in the **"SparkFun SerLCD v2.5 Application Note"** file and see **SerLCD example**.

 ## Notable Commands: